 This research was funded by the Hearing Loss Prevention Program of the Department of Health and Ageing and conducted by Flinders University and its collaborating partner, the Anangu Education Service of the South Australian (SA) Department of Education and Child Development.

-Please download the full report (PDF 1.5Mb) for this project, also listed below.
+Download the full report (PDF 1.5Mb) for this project.